• Skip to primary navigation

 Threats To Manatees

 • Habitat loss: Manatees need warm, shallow water to survive.
-As development continues, more and more of their habitat is being lost.
+As land development continues, more and more of their habitat is being lost.

 • Climate change: Climate change is causing the water temperatures in manatee habitats to rise.
 This is making it more difficult for manatees to find food and survive.